-Section III - Sexual Harassment
+Section III - Harassment Grievances

-Grievances of Academic or Administrative Issues Related to Sexual Harassment
+Grievances of Academic or Administrative Issues Related to Harassment

-Mid-America Baptist Theological Seminary respects the personhood of all individuals, regardless of race, color, national origin, sex, age, or religion.
+Mid-America Baptist Theological Seminary respects the personhood of all individuals, regardless of race, color, national origin, sex, age, disability, or religion.
 The Seminary, therefore, will not tolerate the abuse of individuals regarding these matters.
-It is the Seminary's policy to maintain a workplace free from all forms of harassment, which includes sexual harassment, whether verbal or physical.
+It is the Seminary's policy to maintain an atmosphere free from all forms of harassment, which includes sexual harassment, whether verbal or physical.